rsmmr/install-clang/README.md

 * Build libunwind, and link against it.

+* macOS: Allow usage of libc++'s filesystem on non-10.15 systems.

+* macOS: Add -rpath <prefix>/lib to linker arguments (we already did this for Linux).

 ### Version for Clang 8 (git branch `release_80`, also git `master`)

 The install-clang script for Clang 8.0 comes with these changes